 * Hawaii is GMT minus 10 hours

-- Property: It may seem obvious, but you’ll need somewhere to live when moving to America.
+It may seem obvious, but you’ll need somewhere to live when moving to America.
 The way you acquire property can also depend on your visa type (which we will discuss later) and how long you are in the country.
 Get on top of property and accommodation early to save yourself any headaches later on.
 You should also consider acquiring short-term accommodation to reside in whilst searching for the perfect property for you and your family’s longer-term needs.

-- Insurance: Healthcare in the USA is a controversial subject.
+Healthcare in the USA is a controversial subject.
 We’re not here to discuss overseas politics, but as you’re probably aware, you need insurance to get treatment in the USA — or you face massive bills.
 Get your insurance early to avoid any problems.
-You’ll also need moving insurances to cover your trip.
+You’ll also need moving insurance to cover your trip.

-- Social Security (SSN): People living and working within the United States need a Social Security Number.
-It is similar to a National Insurance Number (NI) in the UK, and allows the government to track the wages of individuals for taxation and benefits.
-You’ll need to apply for a SSN by filling out an application and providing proof of your identity as well as information confirming your ability to work in the United States (visa or immgration status).
+People living and working within the United States need a Social Security Number.
+It is similar to a National Insurance Number (NI) in the UK and allows the government to track the wages of individuals for taxation and benefits.
+You’ll need to apply for an SSN by filling out an application and providing proof of your identity as well as information confirming your ability to work in the United States (visa or immigration status).

 For some, taking your pet with you as you emigrate to America is a no brainer.
 You can’t move away and just leave your pet behind, but how are you going to get them abroad?
 Moving a pet to the USA is complicated, sure, but there is no reason you can’t bring them if you know what you are doing.
 Read up on the processes and procedures and follow them to the letter.
-Get vaccinations, pet passports and arrange transport.
+Get the required vaccinations, pet passports and arrange transport.
 You might find that there is a quarantine period before you can collect your pet once you have moved, so ensure this is factored into your moving plans.
 Do everything right, plan things early and you’ll have no trouble moving your pet to the USA.

-- Banking: In order to do anything in the US, you’ll need cash.
+In order to do anything in the US, you’ll need cash.
 While most banks are international, your British account and card will incur fees for overseas use.
-Setup a US bank account as early as possible to be able to live a prosperous life in the USA.
-This will save you time and allow for easier transactions when sorting other items on your list, like property, receiving an income, and setting up insurance.
+Set up a US bank account as early as possible to be able to live a prosperous life in the USA.
+This will save you time and hassle while allowing for easier transactions when sorting other items on your moving list, like property, receiving an income, and setting up insurance.

-At Gerson Relocation, our services cover everything, including help finding property, sorting insurances and moving your pet.
+At Gerson Relocation, our services cover everything, including help finding a property, sorting insurance and moving your pet.
 If you think you need some help getting the essentials ready, we’re the team for you.

 Further reading: You may also like to read this article on the key stages of an international move process.